ferencberes/wsdm-spotify-challenge-2019/README.md

 # Usage

-Currently, we are revisioning our code in order to make it available for the public community.
+Currently, we are revisioning our code in order to make it available for the online community.

 Instructions on how to run our code are **coming SOON**.